Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 As a Medicare beneficiary, the state where you live can have a significant impact on the care that you receive and how you pay for that care during your golden years.
 This page explains how Kansas’s regulations and policies may help you pay for Medicare and discusses potential Medicaid coverage for long-term care needs.

-Many Medicare beneficiaries are eligible for help paying for coverage through a Medicare Savings Program (MSP).
-MSPs helps eligible Kansans pay for Medicare Part B premiums, Medicare Part A and B cost-sharing, and – in some cases – Part A premiums.
+A Medicare Savings Program (MSP) can help Kansas Medicare beneficiaries who struggle to afford the cost of Medicare coverage.
+The MSPs help some Kansans pay for Medicare Part B premiums, Medicare Part A and B cost-sharing, and – in some cases – Part A premiums.

-MSP asset limits: Kansas uses the federal asset limit for QMB, SLMB and QI, which is $7,860 if single and $11,800 if married.
-The asset limit for QDWI is $4,000 if living alone and $6,000 if living with others.
+Asset limits: Kansas uses the federal asset limits for QMB, SLMB and QI – which are $9,090 if single and $13,630 if married.

 Medicare covers many services, but can leave enrollees with significant out-of-pocket costs (i.e., deductibles, co-pays, and coinsurance).
 Original Medicare also does not cover important services like vision and dental benefits, although Medicare Advantage plans sometimes do offer this coverage.